vuejs/vue-cli/README.md

   - `prompts`: used to collect user options data;

   - `filters`: used to conditional filter files to render.

+  - `metalsmith`: used to add custom metalsmith plugins in the chain.

   - `completeMessage`: the message to be displayed to the user when the template has been generated.
 You can include custom instruction here.